 The per capita income in Shoreline in 2018 was $46,184, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $184,736 for a family of four.
 However, Shoreline contains both very wealthy and poor people as well.

 Shoreline is an extremely ethnically-diverse city.
 The people who call Shoreline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shoreline residents report their race to be White, followed by Asian.
-Important ancestries of people in Shoreline include English, Irish, Norwegian, and Swedish.
+Important ancestries of people in Shoreline include German, English, Irish, Norwegian, and European.

 The most common language spoken in Shoreline is English.
 Other important languages spoken here include Spanish and Chinese.